vasilecampeanu/vasilecampeanu.github.io/content/blog/posts/react/react-quick-start.md

 {{< react-quickstart >}}

 # Deployment
 When you’re ready to deploy to production, running **npm run build** will create an optimized build of your app in the build folder.
-You can learn more about Create React App from its README and the User Guide.
+You can learn more about **Create React App** from its README and the **User Guide**.